OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 - List unpacking
 - The `zip` built-in function

 That's a lot.
 Although this is nice and short, this is difficult to read.
 Similarly to mathematical proofs, doing too much in one step makes the argument harder to follow.

 In the above, simply adding an extra line allow to use a descriptive intermediate variable:

 ```python
 list_of_generators = [traj_sample(x0, t0, *args, **kwargs) for _ in range(nsamples)]
 for ensemble in zip(*list_of_generators):
 ```

-Resist the clever one-liners !
+Resist clever one-liners !

 <a id="unintended"></a>

 ### Unintended behaviour

-A typical example is a function with parameters that are constrained (e.g. strictly positive, integer value...)
+A typical example is a function with parameters that are constrained (e.g. strictly positive, integer value...).
-.
 The following C function is compiled without errors:
 ```C
 double returnArrayElement(int i, double *array){